WalletWasabi/WasabiDoc/docs/why-wasabi/TransactionSurveillanceCompanies.md

 ### Attempt to destroy fungibility

-Privacy invasions can lead to damaging or destroying bitcoin fungibility.
+Privacy invasions can lead to damaging or destroying bitcoin [fungibility](https://docs.wasabiwallet.io/glossary/Glossary-GeneralBitcoin.html#fungibility).
-The aim of bitcoin is to be a decentralized digital currency, but if all users are eventually required to consult centralized blacklists before accepting bitcoin then its decentralization will be destroyed.
+The aim of bitcoin is to be a decentralized digital currency, but if all users are eventually required to consult centralized blacklists before accepting bitcoin, then its decentralization will be destroyed.

 [How is financial privacy an essential element to fungibility in Bitcoin?](/FAQ/FAQ-GeneralBitcoinPrivacy.md#how-is-financial-privacy-an-essential-element-to-fungibility-in-bitcoin)